-Fraser Health's current performance for in-hospital acquired UTI is 13.4, which is not meeting the target of 10.0.
-One site (Surrey Memorial) is meeting their internal targets.
+Fraser Health's current performance for in-hospital acquired UTI is 13.9, which is not meeting our internal target of 10.0.
+Two sites (Fraser Canyon and Surrey Memorial) are meeting their internal targets.
 We will continue to work with our sites and programs that have opportunities to reduce this infection that impacts a patient's stay in our facilities.